-Group inquiry projects will be assessed on the following criteria:
+Group inquiry projects will be assessed on the following criteria with each group member receiving the same grade:

-- 1. Quality and meaningfulness of the research question and the resources used in investigation, including: - Clarity of presentation of the inquiry question; - Fullness of rationale for the question; - Meaningfulness to pre-service teachers within the discipline; and - Significance and relevance of resources with correct citations. - 2.
-Overall presentation of findings including: - Organization, clarity, and succinctness of the digital folder; - Specificity of references made to resources; - Writing effectiveness in conveying group brainstorming and key findings; and - Strength of the summary of findings.
+- 1. Quality and meaningfulness of the research question and the resources used in investigation, including: - Clarity of presentation of the inquiry question; - Fullness of rationale for the question; - Meaningfulness to pre-service teachers within the discipline; and

-- 3. Digital folder design elements used in representation of the group inquiry question and the findings, including: - Effectiveness of visuals in depicting issues raised in inquiry; - Presence of clear, relevant, and striking use of visuals and/or technology and media; and - Connectedness between the inquiry question, supporting text, and the use of visual content.
+- Significance and relevance of resources with correct citations. - 2.
+Overall presentation of findings including: - Organization, clarity, and succinctness of the digital folder; - Specificity of references made to resources; - Writing effectiveness in conveying group brainstorming and key findings; and - Strength of the summary of findings. - 3.
+Digital folder design elements used in representation of the group inquiry question and the findings, including: - Effectiveness of visuals in depicting issues raised in inquiry; - Presence of clear, relevant, and striking use of visuals and/or technology and media; and - Connectedness between the inquiry question, supporting text, and the use of visual content.